Textualize/textual/docs/guide/CSS.md

 $border: wide green;
 ```

-With our variable assigned, we can now write `$border` and it will be substituted with `wide green`.
+With our variable assigned, we can write `$border` and it will be substituted with `wide green`.
 Consider the following snippet:

 ```scss